Computational-Biology-OceanOmics/OceanOmics-classifier-comparison/README.md

 ## Where does the data in this repo come from?

 This data is based on parsing the output of several classifiers.
 The code for that is in the `classifiers/` folder.
-The final parser is usually called `putAllTogether.py`, but each folder's README will tell you details.
+The final parser is usually called `putAllTogether.py`, but each folder's `README` will tell you details.

 The simulated amplicon sequences used for all classifiers are in `data/amplicons/`.

 The simulated database sequences used for all classifiers are in `data/databases/`.
+All the code to generate the family-exclusion databases is in `data/make_exclusion_databases/`.

 ## How do I add more results?